ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 for an algorithm, using some unit of time, and use that to determine how large problems can be solved in a given timeframe.
 @Tbl:problem-size-speedup shows this for some example time functions.
-In the table, every operation is assumed to take $0.1$ ms.

 Time function ($T(n)$)     1 ms        10 ms        100 ms       1 second
 -----------------------  ------  -----------  ------------  -------------